London Jesus Centre

 Training, qualifications & experience

-Group Facilitator for the London Narcissistic Abuse Group
+2016 - Therapist and Group Facilitator for the Echo Society (formerly London Narcissitic Abuse Support Group)

 Member of the London Hearing Voices Network